AtomGraph/Core/README.md

 Graphity LDP is meant to be used as a library for Linked Data Web applications.
 Follow these simple steps to get started:
 * create a new Maven Web application
-* Add Graphity LDP as dependency
+* add Graphity LDP as dependency
 * extend one of the `Resource` base class implementations, for example [`ResourceBase`](https://github.com/Graphity/graphity-ldp/blob/master/src/main/java/org/graphity/ldp/model/impl/ResourceBase.java) - it will serve as the root JAX-RS resource
 * extend `Application` class if necessary
 * register the `Application` class (either your own or from LDP) in your project's `web.xml` like this: